iooshunory/inst-shop/README.md

-# 🍄 MuhoMarket — AI Sales Chatbot with Operator Panel
+# 🍄 AI Sales Chatbot with Operator Panel

 > Multi-channel AI sales assistant for a natural mushroom & herbal products shop, built on n8n.
 Handles Facebook, Instagram, and web chat simultaneously — with smart escalation to human operators and a full Telegram-based CRM panel.